OpenApoc/OpenApoc/README.md

 The OpenApocalypse project aims to build a open-source clone of the original X-COM: Apocalypse strategy game.

+# BIG CAVEAT
+OpenApoc is in early development - it is not yet 'playable' as a game.
+All help is appreciated, but there's little point trying to 'play' is as yes

 # Current linux build status:
 [![Build Status](https://travis-ci.org/JonnyH/OpenApoc.svg?branch=master)](https://travis-ci.org/JonnyH/OpenApoc)